 Research Quest was designed to be used by teachers in their physical classrooms.
 It has everything they need to lead a class — instructional guides, links to educational standards, expert videos custom made for students — and it's all available online.
 Students access the Research Quest investigations by logging in through the student portal - they don't need to create their own account.

-With schools closed, we've found that some teachers are interested in making these traditional Research Quest resources available to students while they're at home.
+With schools closed, we've found that some teachers are interested in making these traditional Research Quest resources available to students learning from home.
 This isn't how we designed Research Quest — but for many, it seems to be working.

 Here's how to use the Research Quest investigations yourself and provide students with directions for how, when, and what you want them to do.